How to Prepare a Learnware?

 Input and Output Dimensions

-• When the output_shape corresponds to tasks with variable outputs (such as object detection, text segmentation, etc.), there are no specific requirements for the value of output_shape, and it can be filled in as None.
+corresponds to tasks with variable outputs (such as object detection, text segmentation, etc.), there are no specific requirements for the value ofoutput_shape

 File Path

-• First, obtain the root directory path of the entire package by getting dir_path.
+- First, obtain the root directory path of the entire package by getting

-• Then, based on the specific file's relative location within the package, obtain the specific file's path, model_path.
+. - Then, based on the specific file's relative location within the package, obtain the specific file's path,

 Module Imports